dotnet/corert/Documentation/botr/type-system.md

 ### TypeDesc

 `TypeDesc` is the base class of all types within the type system.
 It defines a list of operations all classes must support.
-Not all operations might make sense for all the children of `TypeDesc` (for example, it doesn't make sense to request a list of methods on a pointer type), but care is taken to provide an implementation that makes sense for each particular child (i.e. the list of methods on a pointer type is simply empty).
+Not all operations might make sense for all the children of `TypeDesc` (for example, it doesn't make sense to request a list of methods on a pointer type), but care is taken to provide an implementation that makes sense for each particular child (i.e. the list of methods on a pointer type is empty).

 ### ParametrizedType (ArrayType, ByRefType, PointerType)

-These are simply constructed types:
+These are constructed types with a single parameter:

 * an array (either multi-dimensional, or a vector - a single dimensional array with an implicit zero lower bound),
 * a managed reference, or